 First things first: does your website already appear in Google’s search results?

-Use the Google Indexing tool by opening the Menu and navigating to Site Performance > Settings > SEO to see if it does.
+Use the Google Indexing tool by opening the Menu and navigating to SEO > Settings > SEO to see if it does.

 A small menu in a column format will then appear on the left side of your browser window.